Design & Engineering Technology

 Upon completion of this course, the student will be able to:

-- demonstrate mastery of specific job skills in the advanced manufacturing field or the architectural and engineering field related to a transfer degree level career as written in the minimum three (3) learning objectives created by the student and his/her employer or work site supervisor at the start of the course.
+- demonstrate mastery of specific job skills in the advanced manufacturing field or the architectural and engineering field related to a transfer degree level career as written in the minimum three (3) learning objectives created by the student and their employer or work site supervisor at the start of the course.

-- make effective decisions, use workforce information, and manage his/her personal career plans.
+- make effective decisions, use workforce information, and manage their personal career plans.

-- behave professionally, ethically, and legally at work, consistent with applicable laws, regulations, and organizational norms.
+- behave professionally, ethically, and legally during work, consistent with applicable laws, regulations, and organizational norms.

-- behave responsibly at work, exhibiting initiative and self-management in situations where it is needed.
+- behave responsibly during work, exhibiting initiative and self-management in situations where it is needed.

-- communicate in oral, written, and other formats, as needed, in a variety of contexts at work.
+- communicate in oral, written, and other formats, as needed, in a variety of contexts during work.

-- locate, organize, evaluate, and reference information at work.
+- locate, organize, evaluate, and reference information during work.

-- demonstrate originality and inventiveness at work by combining ideas or information in new ways, making connections between seemingly unrelated ideas, and reshaping goals in ways that reveal new possibilities using critical and creative thinking skills such as logical reasoning, analytical thinking, and problem-solving.
+- demonstrate originality and inventiveness during work by combining ideas or information in new ways, making connections between seemingly unrelated ideas, and reshaping goals in ways that reveal new possibilities using critical and creative thinking skills such as logical reasoning, analytical thinking, and problem-solving.

 DESGN 499 Experimental Offering in Design Technology